 Obesity and Cancer

-There is strong evidence that those who are obese or overweight have an increased risk of developing different types of cancers.
+There is strong evidence that those who are obese/excess weight gain have an increased risk of developing different types of cancers including breast cancer.
 Some of the studies and meta-analyses which evaluated the association between obesity and different types of cancers are collated below.

 Association of Waist Circumference with Liver Cancer Risk